PaulSHahn/emacssetup/README.md

 it is the smallest and most fragile.

-*emacs* was developed on an older system that had a keyboard known as the *space cadet* keyboard because it had so many modifier keys.
+*emacs* was developed on an older system that had a keyboard known as the *space cadet* keyboard because it had so many modifier keys that it looked like some control panel in a spaceship.

 ## What is a macro?